Rinekochan/Tetris/README.md

 # Tetris Game
-Please contact me if you want a detailed report via viethoang9314@gmail.com

-### Simple Tetris Game in C#
 This program is created in C# using SplashKit library by Viet Hoang Pham.
 This is my project for an unit during my undergraduate program.

 ### Walkthrough videos